 The parallax effect is one of the signature features of iOS 7.
 It creates the illusion of a third dimension on the home screen, with the icons floating above the wallpaper, moving independently.
-Tilt your phone and the background slides and tilts beneath your icons.
+Tilt your phone the background slides tilts beneath your icons.

-Android users can get the same experience with a new app that sets a live, parallax-inspired mountain and lake scene as your wallpaper.
-Mountains Now takes its design cue from the illustrated mountains found in Google Now: the default scenery for those not cool enough to live in a city where Google has created a custom illustration.
+Android users can get the same experience with a new app that sets a live, parallax-inspired mountain lake scene as your wallpaper.
+Mountains Now takes its design cue from the illustrated mountains found in Now: the default scenery for those not cool enough to live in a city where has created a custom illustration.

-Two buttons will appear at the bottom of the screen: Select and Settings.
+Two buttons will appear at the bottom of the screen: Select Settings.
 Touch the Settings button to view some very important options.
 One of the most critical is the frames per second.
-By default it is set rather low, and it is a good idea to keep it there or even lower it it by sliding the bar to the left.
+By default it is set rather low, it is a good idea to keep it there or even lower it it by sliding the bar to the left.
 A high setting may quickly drain your battery.

-Also, if you like the live background but don’t care for the parallax effect, it can be turned off.
+so, if you like the live background but don’t care for the parallax effect, it can be turned off.

 A free version of Mountains Now is available for those looking to give it a trial run.
 The full edition is the oddly-priced $1.63.